STARS4ALL/TESS-IDA-TOOLS/doc/TESS-IDA-TOOLS-Example.md

 We load this file as a TimeSeries AstroPy Table.
 TimeSeries tables have a special first column named `time` and also have additional methods for processing.
 See the [AstroPy documentation](https://docs.astropy.org/en/stable/timeseries/index.html) for more details.

-Note that the format is always `ascii.ecsv` and the delimiter is always a comma.
+Note that the format is always `'ascii.ecsv'` and the delimiter is always a comma.

 ```python
 table = TimeSeries.read(FILE_TO_PROCESS, format='ascii.ecsv', delimiter=',')
 ```

-We can view the table general structure by typing:
+The table general structure is shown by typing:

 ```python